codexnetwork/codex.io/customize.md

 ## 1. Native Contract

-FORCEIO support chain developer to create contract in navtive layer, it can run more fast then contract in wasm.
+CODEX.IO support chain developer to create contract in navtive layer, it can run more fast then contract in wasm.

 ## 2. Plugins